sanmue/arch-linux-installation-guide/README.md

 ### Remark regarding partitioning (UEFI and BIOS)

-- Note your partition table, as you need the device paths later
+- Note your partition table, as you need the info later
-- We will use a swap file instead of a seperate swap partition in this guide
+- We will use a swap file instead of a seperate swap partition in this guide; or/and zram
   - The swap file will be on the encrypted root partition in its own btrfs subvolume
 - If you opt for a swap partition, you may want to [encrypt](https://wiki.archlinux.org/title/Swap#Swap_encryption) it
 - You could consider using [zram](https://wiki.archlinux.org/title/Zram) instead of (or [additionally to](https://wiki.archlinux.org/title/Zram#Enabling_a_backing_device_for_a_zram_block)) a swap partition or swap file